 In 2022, Golden saw the opening of their newest hotel in the most perfect downtown location.
 Rooms at Riveredge consists of 5 modern and bright suites with river views that are just steps from restaurants, brewpubs, shopping and more.

 You will also find several name-brand hotels right across the highway from town.
-The two that typically get the best reviews from guests are The Best Western Mountainview Inn and The Holiday Inn Express.
-Both have a pool and a complimentary breakfast.
+The two that typically get the best reviews from guests are The Best Western Mountainview Inn and The Prestige Inn.
+Both have a pool and a hot tub but the Best Western also offers a complimentary breakfast.

 Lodges in Golden